Matías Kulfas

 Matías Sebastián Kulfas (born 8 April 1972) is an Argentine economist and professor.
 He served as Minister of Productive Development from 10 December 2019 to 4 June 2022, in the cabinet of President Alberto Fernández, and previously served as Undersecretary of Small and Medium-sized Businesses from 2006 to 2008, as well as a member of the board of directors of the National Bank of Argentina (2008–2012) and as General Manager of the Argentine Central Bank (2012–2013).

 Early life and education

 Kulfas was born in 1972 in Buenos Aires.
 He studied high school at the Escuela Superior de Comercio Carlos Pellegrini, and then studied economy at the University of Buenos Aires, finishing his licenciatura in 1995.
-He then went on to finish a master's degree on Political Economy at the Latin American Faculty of Social Sciences, and later became a Doctor in Social Sciences in the same university.
+He then went on to finish a master's degree in Political Economy at the Latin American Faculty of Social Sciences, and later became a Doctor in Social Sciences in the same university.
 Since 2005 he has been a permanent faculty at the University of Buenos Aires School of Economics, where he teaches Argentine economic structure.
 He also teaches economic development at the National University of General San Martín.